PrincessRTFM/WoLua/docs/entity.md

 - `Name`, string|nil\
   The textual name of this game object, if it exists.
 If there is no object behind this container, this will be `nil`.

+- `Firstname`, string|nil\
+  If this object represents a _player_, this will be their first name.
+If there is no object behind this container, this will be `nil`.
+In all other cases, this is equivalent to `.Name`.

+- `Lastname`, string|nil\
+  If this object represents a _player_, this will be their last name.
+If there is no object behind this container, this will be `nil`.
+In all other cases, this is equivalent to `.Name`.

+- `IsMale`, boolean|nil\
+  This will be true if the represented entity is considered male by the game.
+Note that minions are considered male even if the entity they represent (such as the Dress-up Y'shtola) is actually female.
+If this game object doesn't exist, this will be `nil`.

+- `IsFemale`, boolean|nil\
+  This will be true if the represented entity is considered female by the game.
+If this game object doesn't exist, this will be `nil`.

+- `IsGendered`, boolean|nil\
+  This will be true if the represented entity is considered to have a gender by the game.
+If this game object doesn't exist, this will be `nil`.
+In all other known cases, this _should_ be true.
+This is a equivalent for `.IsMale or .IsFemale`.

 - `Type`, string|nil\
   The name of the type of this game object as known by Dalamud.
 If there is no object behind this container, this will be `nil`.